jtomanik/Experimental-Parity-Lib-for-iOS/Readme.md

 # Experimental Parity Light Client for iOS

 This is repo contains experimental work that aims at creating a build of Parity Library that works on iOS devices.
 This project is still at an early stage.
+This is a "living document" and I will be updating it as my work will be progressing.

 ## iOS library

 This guide assumes that you already have an Xcode 10.1 installed and configured for development.
-Moreover, you need an iPhone device and a lightning cable in order to run builds on the device.
+Moreover, you need an iPhone device with the latest iOS (12.1) and a lightning cable in order to run builds on the device.

 ## Get sources